Table of Contents

 Different Solutions Exist

 Sproutly’s unique process has been gaining the most traction.
 The company uses an Aqueous Phytorecovery Process which recovers water-soluble phytochemicals and then releases the oils without disrupting molecules.
-The process allows the extraction of the parts of cannabis that can dissolve in water and separates them from the oils.
+The process allows the extraction of the parts of cannabis that can dissolve in water and separate them from the oils.
 This solution, which Dr. Arup Sen has been working on for more than a decade, has been dubbed Infuz2O.

 Trait Biosciences takes a different approach using a process called glycosylation, which attaches a sugar molecule to the cannabinoid to make it water-soluble.
 This patent-pending process has been named Trait Distilled.